csmith3051/m365-consulting-portfolio/README.md

 ## About Me

 Hi there!
-I’m Corinne—a Microsoft 365 Consultant with 12+ years of experience leading digital transformation across education, energy, and public health.
+I’m Corinne, a Microsoft 365 Consultant with 12+ years of experience leading digital transformation across education, energy, and public health.
 My background in higher ed means I bring a collaborative, learner-centered approach to every engagement.
 I’m currently completing my doctorate at UCLA, where I research how diverse teams drive innovation in tech.

 I specialize in:
 - Microsoft 365 strategy, governance, and enablement